umarasif/rgbd_segmentation/README.md

 # RGBD Segmentation Software
-This software performs segmentation of RGBD images (an RGB image and a registered depth image).
+This software performs segmentation of RGBD images (an RGB image and a corresponding depth image).
 This software is built upon the following research work.

 - U. Asif, M. Bennamoun and F. Sohel, Unsupervised Segmentation of Unknown Objects in Complex Environments, Autonomous Robots”, vol. 40, no. 5, pp. 805-829, 2016.
 - U. Asif, M. Bennamoun and F. Sohel, A Model-free approach for the Segmentation of Unknown Objects, “IEEE International Conference on Intelligent Robotics and Systems (IROS)”, pp. 4914-4921, Chicago, September, 2014.